-At The Children's House junior high, seventh and eighth grade students learn what it means to be a part of an authentic, working community.
+- Learn what it means to be a part of an authentic, working community.

-- They learn how to resolve conflict peacefully.
+- Learn how to resolve conflict peacefully.

-- They develop healthy relationships with adults.
+- Develop healthy relationships with adults.

 Junior High Students Receive: